xMedox/NeonEngine/README.md

 - Fixed the setUpAxis method in the CharacterController class
 - The Collider and the Constraint class are now abstract classes
 - Added collision filtering
+- Added the setStepHeight method in the CharacterController class

 **Other:**
 - Renamed the setOrientation method in the SoundEngine class to setRotation